 Just before the 2010 Election, the international human rights group wrote to all political leaders.

 Except for the briefest of mentions in The Age, the letter was not ever referred to by political leaders.

 Perhaps media outlets were too busy jealously scooping exclusives of the modern-day Punch and Judy, the Tony and Julia Circus Show.

-"We don't do human rights" was the underlying message from Australia's media.
-We forwarded the press release and letter to 240 media outlets - but no response, not even from those who claim to be more open to human rights issues, such as Crikey.
+Equally concerning was what seems to be an implied message from all Australian media outlets: "We don't do human rights".
+We forwarded the Human Rights Watch press release and letter to 240 media outlets - but there was no response, not even from those who claim to be more open to human rights issues.

 We regularly send relevant documents to Human Rights Watch: we shared our government submissions about Australia's nasty people smuggling legislation, and we forwarded reports detailing the situation of asylum seekers in Indonesia with the New York HRW office.